TITLE

 the Beatles UK albums on cassette tape with re-arranged

-mid-way through the opening track on the reverse.
+tracks to be approximately the same length.
 Inlay incorrectly spells track 4 on side-2 as "I got a feeling". |

 |||